anshjoseph/felics-ae-ascon/README.md

 FELICS-AE
 =========

-An adaptation of the [FELICS framework] for Authenticated Encryption.
+An adaptation of the [FELICS framework] for Authenticated Encryption with Associated Data.

 [FELICS framework]: https://www.cryptolux.org/index.php/FELICS "Fair Evaluation of Lightweight Cryptographic Systems"